Kaimātai Koiora Moana

 - research skills

-- usually work regular business hours, but may also work longer hours when doing fieldwork
+- usually work regular business hours, but may also work longer or varied hours, especially when doing fieldwork

 - travel to field study sites, and may travel around the country or overseas to attend conferences or training.